 For example; Barclays’ Financial Wellbeing report found 46 percent of workers worry about finances, and lost productivity due to money worries impacts the bottom line by 4 percent.

-By understanding the link between money and mental health, you’ll be able to better recognise potential ill-health triggers and how you can help your staff.
+By understanding the link between money and mental health, you’ll be able to better recognise potential ill-health triggers and how you can help your staff build their emotional resilience.

 Employee Assistance Programmes (EAPs) are particularly valuable when employees require additional emotional support.
 EAPs offer direct, confidential communication with experts who can support individuals with areas causing emotional distress, from family or money issues to work-related problems and mental illness.